-Four-wheel drive vehicles are specially designed for driving on sand, snow, mud and rough terrain and have operating characteristics that are somewhat different from conventional vehicles, both on and off the road.
+We design four-wheel drive vehicles for driving on sand, snow, mud and rough terrain and they have operating characteristics that are somewhat different from conventional vehicles, both on and off the road.

 The transfer case supplies power to all four wheels.
 On four-wheel drive vehicles, the transfer case allows you to select different 4WD modes when necessary.
-You can find information on transfer case operation and shifting procedures in this chapter.
-You can find information on transfer case maintenance in the Maintenance chapter.
-You should become thoroughly familiar with this information before you operate your vehicle.
+Become thoroughly familiar with this information before you operate your vehicle.